Adi Ibarra

 Veterans Independence Program Specialist

 With eight years of experience in nonprofit long-term care, Kimberly is excited to help Veterans stay independent at home.
 A Morgan County, Colorado native, she looks forward to bringing resources to rural communities across the state and beyond.
-As an Edan Associate from Edam Alternative, she brings expertise in person-centered care through the Veterans Independence Program.
+As an Edam Associate from Edam Alternative, she brings expertise in person-centered care through the Veterans Independence Program.

 Kimberly has worked closely with Restorative Therapy Professionals to support safe, independent living environments.
 She holds a QMAP certification, has completed CPI training, and has participated in two Dementia Care programs—demonstrating her commitment to quality care and strong problem-solving skills.